fabianorodrigo/aws-lambda-nft-transfer-events/README.md

-# NFT Transfer Events View
+# NFT Transfer Events

-The only feature of this project is to make available an endpoint that will list the registries of NFT Transfer Events persisted on a DynamoDB Table named `NFTEvents` by another Lambda function, [NFT Transfer Monitor](https://github.com/fabianorodrigo/aws-lambda-nft-transfer-monitor), that is triggered by a scheduled event.
+This project consist of two lambda functions.
+One is triggered by a Scheduled event (every 10 minutes) and is responsible for monitor the Transfer events of a NFT smart contract (ERC-721) and persists the caught events into a DyanmoDB Table named `NFTEvents`; the other lambda is available through an endpoint that will list the registries of NFT Transfer Events persisted by the former.

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-- nft-transfer-events - Code for the application's Lambda function written in TypeScript.
+- nft-lambdas - Code for the application's Lambda functions written in TypeScript.
 - events - Invocation events that you can use to invoke the function.
+- nft-lambdas/dynamodb - features related to DynamoDB operations
+- nft-lambdas/web3 - features related to interaction with NFT smart contract
-- nft-transfer-events/tests - Unit tests for the application code.
+- nft-lambdas/tests - Unit tests for the application code.
-- template.yaml - A template that defines the application's AWS resources.
+- template.yaml - A template that defines the application's AWS resources and parameters.

-The application uses several AWS resources, including Lambda functions and an API Gateway API.
+The application uses several AWS resources, including Lambda functions, an API Gateway API and a CloudWatch Event.
 These resources are defined in the `template.yaml` file in this project.
-You can update the template to add AWS resources through the same deployment process that updates your application code.

 ## Deploy